Accessibility statement

 Technical information about this website’s accessibility

-Crown Commercial Service is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Crown Commercial Service is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Some of our Word, Excel and PowerPoint documents are not saved in an open document format.
 This is particularly true for our agreement contractual documents.
 This fails WCAG 2.1 success criterion 4.1.2 (name, role, value).

-In September 2022 we carried out an accessibility audit of our documents.
-We found that 76% of our non-contractual documents are uploaded in open document format.
+In February 2024 we carried out an accessibility audit of our documents.
+We found that 80% of our non-contractual documents pass accessibility criteria.

 When we publish new non-contractual documents we will make sure they meet accessibility standards.
 We will continue to work with policy teams to replace contractual documents with accessible versions.